 Where do you see the brand in 5 years?

 Sanda: I do hope that in 5 years' time Esenelle will have its own physical boutique.
-Leonardo: I would like Esenelle to be well established as a jewelry brand, with a loyal customer base.
+Leonardo: I would like Esenelle to be well established as a jewellery brand, with a loyal customer base.
 I hope we will continue to innovate and reinvent our designs in a quest for better accessories.